 Looking at Figure 5, the overlap in the guilty and innocent distributions clearly decreases (i.e., d' increases) with age, indicating an improvement in memory discrimination accuracy.

-But how does the location of the confidence criteria differ in the three age groups?6 Those in young- and middle- childhood did not place their decision criterion optimally in accordance with a constant likelihood ratio model.
-If those in young- and middle- childhood were placing their criteria optimally to account for their poorer discriminability, they would fan out their decision criterion along the memory axis compared to those in late-childhood; placing their most conservative decision criteria (c_3) at a more conservative location and their liberal decision criteria (c_1) at a more liberal location.
-Instead, those in young- and middle-childhood groups set each of their criterion in increasingly liberal positions compared to those in late-childhood.
-Those in young-childhood also set each of their criterion in increasingly liberal positions compared to those in middle-childhood.
-This is particularly evident for the high-confidence criterion (c_3), which young children place in a much more liberal position (i.e., leftwards on the memory axis), compared to those in middle- and late- childhood.
+But how does the location of the confidence criteria differ in the three age groups?6 Those in young and middle childhood did not place their decision criterion optimally in accordance with a constant likelihood ratio model.
+If those in young and middle childhood were placing their criteria optimally to account for their poorer discriminability, they would fan out their decision criterion along the memory axis compared with those in late childhood, placing their most conservative decision criteria (c_3) at a more conservative location and their liberal decision criteria (c_1) at a more liberal location.
+Instead, those in young and middle childhood groups set each of their criterion in increasingly liberal positions compared with those in late childhood.
+Those in young childhood also set each of their criterion in increasingly liberal positions compared with those in middle childhood.
+This is particularly evident for the high-confidence criterion (c_3) , which young children place in a much more liberal position (i.e., leftward on the memory axis), compared with those in middle and late childhood.

-Non-optimal placement of the decision criterion by children in young and middlechildhood, as elucidated by the model-estimated parameters, explains why the CAC curve for those in young-childhood is flat, and why the CAC curve for those in middle-childhood is not as steep as the CAC curve for those in late-childhood (Figure 4B).
-Those in young-childhood made high-confidence suspect IDs when the likelihood ratio of correct (guilty) to incorrect (innocent or filler) IDs was low, as indicated by the large areas of the guilty and innocent distributions that fall above c_3 (Figure 5A).
+Nonoptimal placement of the decision criterion by children in young and middle childhood, as elucidated by the model-estimated parameters, explains why the CAC curve for those in young childhood is flat, and why the CAC curve for those in middle childhood is not as steep as the CAC curve for those in late childhood (Figure 4B).
+Those in young childhood made high-confidence suspect IDs when the likelihood ratio of correct (guilty) to incorrect (innocent or filler) IDs was low, as indicated by the large areas of the guilty and innocent distributions that fall above c_3 (Figure 5A).
 They made low-confidence suspect IDs when the likelihood was also low.
-The likelihood ratios associated with c_1 , c_2 and c_3 for the youngchildhood group were estimated to be 2.68, 3.01, and 4.18, respectively.
-Conversely, those in late-childhood, made high-confidence suspect IDs when the likelihood ratio of correct to incorrect IDs was high, as indicated by the large area of the guilty distribution, but the small area of the innocent distribution, that exceeds c_3 (Figure 5C).
+The likelihood ratios associated with c_1 , c_2 and c_3 for the young childhood group were estimated to be 2.68, 3.01, and 4.18, respectively.
+Conversely, those in late childhood made high-confidence suspect IDs when the likelihood ratio of correct to incorrect IDs was high, as indicated by the large area of the guilty distribution, but the small area of the innocent distribution, that exceeds c_3 (Figure 5C).
 They also made low confidence IDs when the likelihood ratio was low.
-The likelihood ratios associated with c_1 , c_2 and c_3 for the late-childhood group were estimated to be 3.40, 4.24, and 36.48, respectively.
-Those in middle-childhood group performed between those two extremes: they made high-confidence suspect IDs when the likelihood ratio of correct to incorrect IDs was moderately high, as indicated by the moderately large area of the guilty distribution, but the small area of the
+The likelihood ratios associated with c_1 , c_2 , and c_3 for the late childhood group were estimated to be 3.40, 4.24, and 36.48, respectively.
+Those in middle childhood group performed between those two extremes: they made high-confidence suspect IDs when the likelihood ratio of correct to incorrect IDs was moderately high, as indicated by the moderately large area of the guilty distribution, but the small area of the innocent distribution, that exceeds c_3 (Figure 5B).
+They also made low confidence IDs when the likelihood ratio was low.
+The likelihood ratios associated with c_1 , c_2 and c_3 for the middle childhood group were estimated to be 3.14, 3.62, and 10.08, respectively.
+Clearly, the likelihood ratios increase, indicating a higher likelihood ratio with higher confidence, but compared with those in late childhood, those in middle childhood made high confidence judgments when the likelihood ratio of correct to incorrect IDs was not as high.